Leyangw/Leyangw.github.io/_pages/about.md

 My academic interests lie in statistical machine learning, with a particular focus on generative models such as diffusion models.
 I am especially interested in approaching general machine learning problems through the lens of statistical discrepancy minimisation.

 I also work closely with [Prof. Song Liu](https://allmodelsarewrong.net) in my spare time.
+Together, we have worked on several projects, including [differential parameter inference in exponential family](https://proceedings.mlr.press/v258/williams25a.html);  [natural gradient descent for time-varying generative models](https://arxiv.org/pdf/2502.07650) and [missing data imputation](https://arxiv.org/abs/2505.11749).

 ### Awards, Scholarships & Bursaries